Policies

 Arbitration

-If a team believes they have been treated unfairly, or in a manner inconsistent with Science Olympiad rules and policies, they have the right to seek recourse.
-The Head Coach for any such team may file an appeal using our Arbitration Form to outline their case and requested remedy.
-Only a Head Coach acting on behalf of their team may file an appeal; individual students, parents, assistant coaches, alumni, and other third parties lack standing to submit an appeal.
+If a team believes it has been treated unfairly, or in a manner inconsistent with Science Olympiad rules and policies, the team has the right to seek recourse.
+The head coach for any such team may file an appeal using our Arbitration Form to outline their case and requested remedy.
+Only a head coach acting on behalf of their team may file an appeal; individual students, parents, assistant coaches, alumni, and other third parties lack standing to submit an appeal.
 Additionally, teams may not file an appeal to request an adverse action against one of their competitors.

-All appeals will be reviewed by the Arbitration Committee, who may gather evidence and input from whichever source(s) they deem appropriate.
+All appeals will be reviewed by the Arbitration Committee, which may gather evidence and input from whichever source(s) the committee deems appropriate.
 Appeals will not be considered if received more than one hour after the publication of the final results.

 Team Sanctions